qbres333/04-Web-APIs/01-Activities/20-Stu_Data-Attributes/README.md

 How can we use the `dataset` object to access an element's data attributes?

+The dataset object is a property of the Element interface that provides read/write access to these custom data attributes.

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge: